Welcome to the Litchfield Hills Amateur Astronomy Club

 Comments Off on WMCC – Hoffleit Observatory Update June 2020

 Lots of progress has been occurring during quarantine on LHAAC’s Hoffleit Observatory with a brief summary below.
-Suffice to say future star parties at White Memorial will be getting a definite upgrade.
-On May 9 Chip M, Mark C, Denis W and Liam went to the observatory and built the flap in the west wall Read More…
+Suffice to say future star parties at White Memorial will be getting a Read More…

 Club News for 5/15/20